ku-sldg/plih/_funs/1-Adding-Functions.md

 ## Testing

 We now have two interpreters for what we hope is the same untyped system with functions.
-Let's use QuickCheck.

-*Show that the substituting interpreter and the deferred substitution interpreter implement different languages.*
+We can use QuickCheck to help our testing, but we have immediate problems that can easily be seen.

+### Function Values

+Whether you realize it or not, we have introduced a new kind of value to our interpreter.
+Clearly when we added Booleans to our first interpreter, there were new values to deal with.
+It's less obvious how we have new values in this language, but remember that `lambda` creates a function value.  `lambda` expressions are values just like `1` or `true`.
+What this means is expression like this one:

+{% highlight text %}
+bind f = (lambda x in x+1) in
+  app f f
+{% endhighlight %}

+will crash.  `f` can take any argument, but its expression `x+1` will only operate on numbers.

+### Scoping

 Let's consider the following code snippet:

 {% highlight text %}
-bind f = (lambda x in x + n) in f 1
+bind f = (lambda x in x + n) in app f 1
 {% endhighlight %}

 The `bind` defines `f` whose value is the function that returns its input plus `n`.
 This looks quite a bit like `inc`, but instead adds `n` to the argument rather than `1`.
 Where does `n` come from?
 In this case, nowhere.
 Both `evals` and `eval` throw an error when they cannot find the value of `n`.
 Let's now add an `n` with `f` in its scope: